 A #MyFest23 Session This is a post in support of a #MyFest23 session that I am collaborating on with George Station together with student views from Nadia (CSU) and Paul (Tec de Monterrey).
 Motivation/Inspiration During […]

 Background As our assignment this week for our course #augment1, I set out to experiment with some Concept Mapping tools.
 I am a co-learner with Howard Rheingold and about 20+ brave souls in the online […]

-Control is a curious word.
+Students, Teachers and Control Control is a curious word.
 Many of my colleagues at the Tecnológico de Monterrey know me as “that flipping teacher” which comes from my embracing #flipclass four years ago and evangelizing […]

 FlipClass Chat Every week at 5pm Pacific and 8pm Eastern (US time zones), we get together for a chat on Twitter using the #flipclass hashtag, please feel free to join us or just watch (get […]

 Education Is Social One of the themes I have been talking about a lot over the last month or so is that education is a social activity.
 We cannot just throw a teacher and a […]